 - Huge job creation.

-However, the are many drawbacks of the fracking process as well.
+However, there are many drawbacks to the fracking process as well.
 Those are:

-- Huge wastage of fresh water for the fracking process.
+- Huge waste of fresh water for the fracking process.

 - Studies have shown that fracking is responsible for creating earthquakes.

 - Increase in air pollution due to emission of greenhouse gases.

 - Noise pollution due to the high-level noise of the fracking process.

 - The return water after the fracking operation is contaminated with heavy metals and radioactive components that increase water pollution.

 Fracking is bad for the environment and people.
 There are various reasons behind considering fracking is dangerous.
 The major reasons that strengthen the idea that fracking is bad are: